Bren828/Custom-Play-Hub/README.md

 - Each player has a limited number of lives.
 - Repair, acceleration, and rocket pickups can be scattered around the arena.
 - Players who lose all their lives are eliminated and enter spectator mode for the remaining participants.
-- A dash is available at the start of the derby, which accelerates the vehicle at launch.
 - Rockets are available to attack opponents.
-- A leaderboard is available to players, displaying current positions in the derby.

 ---